 Netflix recently agreed to pay Comcast for faster access to Comcast’s customers, intensifying the debate over ‘net neutrality’ – the principle that internet service providers should treat all data equally.
 This column argues that without net neutrality regulation, ISPs can capture the benefits of higher-quality content, thereby discouraging innovation from content providers.
 To be effective, net-neutrality regulation must prevent content-based price discrimination on both sides of the market.

-Bruce Blonigen 28 April 2008
+Bruce Blonigen, Monday, April 28, 2008

 Though policymakers show great concern for market power when discussing antitrust policy, they neglect it when designing trade policies.
 This column summarises recent empirical research showing that some trade barriers impose significant costs on consumers by substantially raising the market power of domestic firms.